 Leonardo Sette Camara, Esq.

-Corporate Compliance and Privacy Officer
+Deputy Counsel, Corporate Compliance & Privacy Officer

 Catholic Health System